What is Lift-and-Shift or Rehosting?

 - Only the underlying legacy hardware is being removed

-Not every system is appropriate for lift and shift.
-But how can you carefully assess whether lift and shift migration is right for you and whether this is the right time to go for lift and shift?
+Not every system is appropriate for lift-and-shifting.
+But how can you carefully assess whether lift-and-shift migration is right for you and whether this is the right time to go for lift and shift?

 Increasing Costs of On-Premises Data Center